pensjonatus/flash-fiction/blog/the-world-of-tomorrow.md

 ---
-title: 'The World of Tomorrow'
+title: The World of Tomorrow
 date: '2017-07-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'sci-fi'
+  - sci-fi
 ---

 I am a bit drowsy before I have my morning 72 coffees, so please bear with me.
 I